myrobot2020/Wildones/README.md

 Biodiversity Sightings Application:

 This repository contains a Shiny application that performs time series visualisation and global mapping of plants,animal,insects,fish,reptile and birds.
-The application is designed to allow user to select plant,animal,fish etc and then select species from a based on Scientific Name or Vernacular Name.
+The application is designed to allow user to select plant, animal,fish etc and then select species from a based on Scientific Name or Vernacular Name.
 The apps contains 5 major components
 1. Time series visualisation with a trend line
 2. Leaflet map showing the geolocation of the selected species that allow has a small pop-up picture